Preparing & Arriving For Your Tattoo

 If you are being tattooed in a sensitive area or just prefer a little more privacy, privacy screens are available at your request.
 Please feel free to ask your artist if this is something you need – they will offer it if they feel discretion may be needed.

 We offer iPads and headphones for music and Netflix, and you’re also welcome to bring your own entertainment (Nintendo Switches, laptops, iPads, etc.).
-Our studio features an open floor plan, meaning you can join in on the studio banter or enjoy whatever group movie we’ve picked for the day as well as bring a pal to keep you company.
+Our studio features an open floor plan, meaning you can join in on the studio banter or enjoy whatever group movie we’ve picked for the day.
+You can also bring a pal with you to your appointment to keep you company.

 What does it feel like?
 Does it hurt?
-Generally, yes – but everybody is different and the pain level you will experience may differ based on a number of things, like; your general wellness, where on the body you’re being tattooed, the types of needles being used, and your personal pain threshold.
-We liken the sensation to repetitive cat scratches.
-As a general rule of thumb, fattier body parts with thicker skin and fewer nerve endings (outer arms and upper thighs) are a little less painful than bony areas of the body (fingers, elbows, knees).
+Generally, yes – but everybody is different.
+The pain level you experience depends on a number of things, like your general wellness, where on the body you’re being tattooed, the types of needles being used, and your personal pain threshold.
+The feeling of being tattooed is similar to repetitive cat scratches.
+Generally, fattier body parts with thicker skin and fewer nerve endings (outer arms and upper thighs) are a little less painful than bony areas of the body (fingers, elbows, knees).

 After the tattoo…